Hasibul29/todo-app/README.md

 # version 0.7
 In this version I have integrated Local storage and modified some of the stuff in 'getEverything' Function.

+# version 0.8
+In this version 'edit' button also disappear when todo is completed.
+Issue with the empty text when edited text is null fixed.
+The green color is back when todo is complete.
+The completed task will be sorted to lowerposition.